DanielBMarkham/Info-Ops/manuscript/chapter13.md

 How many project kick-off meetings are there where they make good speeches, you meet the bosses, and you're left with a feeling of success -- but you don't have a common grasp of what, exactly it is that you're doing and why.
 Yes, you were told, but without group consensus, without questioning, without a shared model, without analysis, it's all just happy talk "We're going to implement the gestalt into a prepared and willing niche" is a joke, but it's not far from what many people hear in kickoffs.

 How many meetings share data in various forms, graphs, charts, projections, cohorts, and so on -- but it's not plainly clear how the data fits into everything else that's going on?
+Or if the meaning is understood, does the fact that new analysis is needed get to the people that need to know?

 We won't be writing any major symphonies in this book, but now that we know how to take "analysis sketches", let's take these sketches and assemble into things you use in our day-to-day life.